 12) The competition organisers reserve the right to use excerpts from, and/or complete entries submitted, for promotional purposes.

-14) The Grand Prize will be announced on Friday, July 7, 2017 at The NZMFF Mountain Book Festival and category awards will be presented to winning authors.
+14) The Grand Prize will be announced on Friday, June 29, at the Festival opening night.

 15) At the discretion of the competition organisers, winning authors and publishers may be notified in advance.